nclwater/shetran-prepare/README.md

 ```
 1980-01-01T00:00:00,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0
 ```
+- If rainfall and potential evaporation data is not included sample data is produced of the correct length using data from Foston catchment in Yorkshire,UK for 1/1/1980-1/1/1981

 The date must be iso 8601 format
 To use this option the following line must be present in the XML file